Pim1997/lidar-navigation/README.md

 # Lidar-navigation

-# Description:
+## Description:
-This folder contains multiple packages which enables you to navigate through a environment with a hokuyo lidar and a turtlebot 2.
+This github contains multiple packages which enable to navigate through a mapped environment with a Hokuyo UBG-04LX-F01 lidar.
+This lidar is placed in the middle of a Turtlebot 2.
+While launching the package it is possible to send 2D nav goals to the Turtlebot.
+The turtlebot will drive to the given goal using the lidar and the encoders of the turtlebot to know its movement.

-# Prerequisites:
+## Prerequisites:
 - Ros Kinetic on Ubuntu 16.04 or higher

-# Tested with:
+- Hokuyo ubg-04lx-f01

-- hokuyo ubg-04lx-f01
+## Installation: